Operating system error 5: Access is denied

 Why does SQL Server backup to network share access denied?
 This is usually because the account you log in SQL Server as doesn’t have the permissions to read and write to the target path.
 To solve it, you can either provide full control to the account, or use an effective alternative software to perform the backup.

-AOMEI Centralized Backupper Database Edition is such a program that supports backing up multiple SQL databases or even instances to network share.
+AOMEI Cyber Backup is such a program that supports backing up multiple SQL databases or even instances to network share.
 With it, you won’t be bothered by the Operating system error 5 (Access is denied) or some other problems.
-Not only SQL Server, this software also applies to all the computer data of controlled PCs, servers and virtue machines.
-As an example, you can centrally backup multiple servers within LAN.